Need to stop thinking negatively about yourself? Want to know how to stop bad thoughts in your head?

 You see, people in general, and especially many women over 50, think a LOT of negative thoughts.
 About themselves, their bodies, their ability to control their eating, time, and mood.

-If you find yourself wondering how to stop all the bad thoughts in your head, you’ve come to the right place!
+If you find yourself wondering how to stop negative thoughts in your head, you’ve come to the right place!

 By the time you’re done reading this post, you’ll understand what causes negative thinking patterns (and what they are), the effects of negative thinking, and 3 ways to stop thinking negatively about yourself.